The Northern Thailand Moto Loop: What No Tour Operator Will Tell You

 Everyone who's done the Loop talks about the curves and the mountain passes.
 They're real and they're excellent.
 But the thing that keeps us coming back is everything around the road.

 Mae Hong Son province is genuinely remote.
 The town itself has maybe 8,000 people, sits in a valley surrounded by mountains, and borders Myanmar.
 There are more Buddhist temples per capita than anywhere else in Thailand.
 The morning mist doesn't burn off until 10am.
-You can eat khao soi for three days straight and the versions will all be different.

 Pai is a famous backpacker town, which sounds like a warning but isn't — it's popular for good reason.
 The infrastructure is perfect for slowing down.
 Hot springs 20 minutes out.
 A canyon that looks like it belongs in Utah.
 Waterfalls.
 Night market.
-Coffee shops run by people who moved here and never left.
+Coffee shops run by people who moved there and never left.

 What Most Guides Skip